FarronF/limerick-council-meetings/meetings/2021/02/18-Virtual Monthly Meeting of Municipal District of Cappamore_Kilmallock/Agenda - Monthly Meeting of Municipal District of Cappamore_Kilmallock - 18th February 2021.md

 2. Support Services Directorate

-To receive an update on the Kilmallock Business Park.--- 2
+To receive an update on the Kilmallock Business Park.
+---
+2

 NOTICE OF MOTIONS